 Health Trust Operations

-As a result, we are suspending all Health Trust field visits, Health Education classes, and meetings, until at least April 30.
-The Administrative Workshops and Wellness Conference, scheduled for early May, have also been postponed.
+All Health Trust in-person field visits, Health Education classes, and meetings have been suspended until at least May 31.
 Health Promotion and Field Service staff will continue to check in with Health Trust participating employer groups and Wellness Coordinators via emails and phone calls.
 And, as always, they are available via phone or email.